thenexthub/Codira/docs/archive/Resilience.rst

 ABI resilience means not making assumptions about language entities which limit the ability of the maintainers of those entities to change them later.
 Language entities are functions and objects.
-ABI resilience is a high priority of Swift.
+ABI resilience is a high priority of Codira.

 * functions